dgaydukov/cert-ocpjp11/files/ocpjp11.md

 class A implements X, Y{} // compilation error
 ```
-The reason, is that JLS protect you, in case you accidentally add default method to some interface, you should still stick to contract in another.
+The reason, is that JLS protect you, in case you accidentally add default method to some interface, you should still stick to contract in another implementation of this interface.
 Yet it works fine in case class has method's implementation, or if `Y extends X`
 ```java
 interface X{